 If you want to aim high, or already have a career progression in mind, there needs to be room for growth at your place of employment.
 If you’re working at a small OSHC centre that’s run by a school or small organisation, there just might not be an opportunity to take on a role with more responsibility.
 Consider a position with a larger organisation that has space you can move into as you grow and learn.

 2. Professional development options are lacking

-In order to grow in your career, you need to be continually learning.
-If your organisation or employer isn’t offering you the opportunity to undertake professional development opportunities it can really put a damper on your experience.
-If you want to take on extra study, such as completing a University degree or other tertiary qualification, will your current employee be able to support this?
+To grow in your career, you need to be continually learning.
+If your organisation or employer isn’t offering you the opportunity to undertake professional development opportunities it can put a damper on your experience.
+If you want to take on the extra study, such as completing a University degree or other tertiary qualification, will your current employee be able to support this?
 It’s worth finding out.

 3. The company doesn’t value you as an employee